 If you’ve spent any time in project management, you know this: Things change.
 A project that was once urgent and important might be trumped by an emergency that pops up.
 A stakeholder may decide a project doesn’t bring business value anymore.
 A key player could get sick unexpectedly, putting a dent in your team’s bandwidth.

 As project manager, you can either bend or you can break.
 It’s your job to stay alert and constantly reassess project priorities so you can adjust your team’s focus as needed.
+Learn why having a plan can help you with that.

 The hardest part of the prioritization process is figuring out what’s worth your team’s time and committing to only the most valuable, urgent, and important projects.
 Once you’ve decided where to focus your energy, you’re ready to put together a plan and start knocking out work.